airmeter-io/website/features-hardware.markdown

 These sensors provides temperature, pressure and humidity readings.
 It can be substituted with a *GY-BMP280* if required.
 The *BME280* is presently in short supply.

 ### Display

-The supported display is an SSD1306 connected via I2C.

-*Support for ST7735 & ST7789 is planned as a priority*

-The display is used to enable secure WiFi provisioning and to display live readings.
+The display is used to enable secure WiFi provisioning, display live readings and provide on-device menus.

+#### SSD1680 driven ePaper
+ePaper is an excellent choice for battery operated devices that are used in varied light conditions as it is low power and a reflective display technology.

+At present *AirMeter.io* supports the following SSD1680 driven ePaper displays, others will be added in time:
+- DEPG0213BN

+The LilyGo 2.13 ESP32 ePaper Display board can be used an excellent based for an *AirMeter.io* device and includes a supported display, battery charging hardware and an mini SD card reader.

+#### SSD1306 128x64 OLED/LCD
+This is a cheap and easily sourced display that can be connected via I2C.
+Whilst limited in size it is sufficient to display readings.

 ### CO2 Sensor